telerik/xaml-docs/controls/radtreeview/features/ui-virtualization.md

 In order to enable the UI Virtualization behavior, you should set the `IsVirtualizing` property of the RadTreeView to __True__.
 See the example below:

->When the IsVirtualizing proeprty is set to __True__, the `ChildDefaultLength` property of the `TreeViewPanel` can be set to the expected header size of the `RadTreeViewItems` if it will be different than the default `MinHeight` of 24 for the RadTreeViewItems.
+The default minimum height of the `RadTreeViewItems` is 24.
+This value is taken into consideration during the virtualization process.
+To change it, set the `ChildDefaultLength` property of the `TreeViewPanel`.
+To set the property, assign the `ItemsPanel` property of `RadTreeView`.

 #### __[XAML] Setting the ChildDefaultLength property of the TreeViewPanel__
 {{region radtreeview-features-ui-virtualization-1}}